adhaamehab/blog/content/posts/2022-05-24-productivity-workflow.md

 ---
-title : '2022 05 24 Getting more productive without getting tired.'
-date : 2022-05-24T15:20:29+03:00
-draft : false
-description : 'A simple framework to get things done without spending most of your day at work'
+title : 'Getting more productive without getting tired.' date : 2022-05-24T15:20:29+03:00 draft : false description : 'A simple framework to get things done without spending most of your day at work'